 The theoretical performance of the concatenated trellis and R-S code used in the terrestrial broadcast VSB system was shown earlier in Fig 4.
-A theoretical performance curve for the 4-VSB system as delivered for the first round of ATV testing is also shown for reference.
 The combination of short trellis codes and code interleaving is a superior error correction technique for use in channels with white gaussian noise and Rayleigh distribution fading.

-6.2.2.5 Synchronization Information
+6.2.2.5 Synchronization Information (Modified 12-7-94)

-Synchronization information is added to the digital data signal in order to facilitate packet and symbol clock acquisition and phase- lock during extreme noise and interference conditions.
-The encoded trellis data is passed through a multiplexer that inserts the various synchronization signals (data segment sync & data frame sync).
+Synchronization information is added to the digital data signal in order to facilitate packet and symbol clock acquisition and phase-lock during extreme noise and interference conditions.
+The encoded trellis data is passed through a multiplexer that inserts the various synchronization signals (data segment sync & data field sync).

 A two level (binary) 4-symbol Data Segment Sync is inserted into the 8-level digital data stream at the beginning of each data segment.
-The data segment sync embedded in random data is illustrated in Fig 6.
-A complete segment consists of 836 symbols: 4 sync symbols, and 832 data plus parity symbols.
+(The MPEG sync byte is replaced by data segment sync in the VSB transmission system and re-inserted in the receiver for delivery to the MPEG transport system.
+Note!
+The MPEG sync and the data segment sync have a one-to-one correspondence only for 2 bits/symbol, i.e., 4-VSB or 2/3 rate coded 8VSB.)
+The data segment sync embedded in random data is illustrated in Fig 12.
+A complete segment consists of 832 symbols: 4 sync symbols, and 828 data plus parity symbols.
 The segment sync is binary (2-level) in order to make packet and clock recovery rugged.
 The levels selected (±5) for segment sync insure robustness, but do not cause undue interference into cochannel NTSC signals.
 They also have an average value of zero so that when the DC pilot is added, they will not alter the desired value of pilot.
-The same sync pattern occurs regularly at 77.695 msec intervals, and are the only signals repeating at this rate.
+The same sync pattern occurs regularly at 77.3 SYMBOL 109 \f "Symbol" sec intervals, and is the only signals repeating at this rate.
 The periodic recurrence of these four symbols makes possible their reliable detection at the receiver under severe noise and/or interference.
 Unlike the data, the four data segment sync symbols are not Reed-Solomon or trellis encoded, nor are they interleaved.